Startup India

 You must select a business entity when beginning a business because this will affect how your company’s taxes are set up.
 For instance, your business will become a separate legal entity if you incorporate it, and you’ll need to file articles of incorporation with your state.

-Federal licencing is required for some firms, such as those in the agriculture or aviation sectors, while professional licences are required for service-based professions like hairdressing and dentistry.
+Federal licensing is required for some firms, such as those in the agriculture or aviation sectors, while professional licenses are required for service-based professions like hairdressing and dentistry.

 4. Office space

 The cost of a business location will be high, whether you rent or own it.
-Because of this, a lot of small business owners work from home to save money.
+As a result, many small business owners choose to work from home to save money.

 You could be required to pay a sizable sum of money if you sign a long-term lease.
 Additionally, you’ll need to account for utilities and other operating expenses.
 Even if you have the money, you’ll need to deal with things like: